 Warren home prices are not only among the most expensive in New Jersey, but Warren real estate also consistently ranks among the most expensive in America.

-Warren is a decidedly white-collar town, with fully 89.48% of the workforce employed in white-collar jobs, well above the national average.
+Warren is a decidedly white-collar town, with fully 90.73% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Warren is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Warren who work in management occupations (17.66%), sales jobs (11.79%), and healthcare (10.75%).
+There are especially a lot of people living in Warren who work in management occupations (20.01%), sales jobs (16.42%), and business and financial occupations (8.04%).

 Also of interest is that Warren has more people living here who work in computers and math than 95% of the places in the US.

-In Warren, a lot of people use the train to get to work every day though Warren is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Warren has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 Warren is a very ethnically-diverse town.
 The people who call Warren home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Warren residents report their race to be White, followed by Asian.
-Important ancestries of people in Warren include German, Irish, Polish, and Russian.
+Important ancestries of people in Warren include Italian, Irish, German, Polish, and English.

 The most common language spoken in Warren is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Spanish.